At a Glance

 Some tips for your application 🫡

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial in calibration management.

 How to prepare for a job interview at Ernest Gordon Recruitment